How to Choose Luxury Tour Operators in Italy: 8-Point Evaluation Framework for Travel Advisors

 - Where is your team based in Italy?

-- Can you describe a long-standing relationship you have with a local partner?
+- Can you describe a long-standing relationship with a local partner?

-- How do you stay current with local changes, new openings, or closures?
+- How do you stay current with local changes, openings, or closures?

-- Can you share an example of an on-ground challenge you solved for an advisor’s client?
+- Share an example of an on-ground challenge you solved for a client.

 - Which regions do you know best, and how is that expertise reflected in your team?